aria-ml/dataeval/BRANCHING.md

 - All version tags start with `v` prefix (e.g., `v0.74.0`, `v1.0.0`)
 - Tags are annotated git tags
 - Tags are immutable once published
-- Pushing a tag is what triggers publication: PyPI, the GitHub Release, docs artifacts, verification and the SBOM
+- Pushing a tag triggers everything: the GitLab tag pipeline (docs artifacts, verification, SBOM) and, via the push mirror, the GitHub workflow that uploads to PyPI and creates the GitHub Release

 ### Release Branch Lifecycle